jkrup/nand2tetris/README.md

 ### [Assembler.nim](https://github.com/m-cat/nand2tetris/blob/master/project6/Assembler.nim)

-An assembler written in the Python-like program Nim.
+An assembler written in the Python-like language Nim.
 Supports symbols.
 Was a pleasure to write this one.

 ## Disclaimer